Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: RQ1: What are the maintenance issues of smart contracts?

 There are four broad kinds of maintenance, i.e., corrective, adaptive, perfective, and preventive maintenance.
-In this section, we identify the key maintenance issues for smart contracts considering four aspects.
+In this section, we identify the key maintenance issues for smart contracts considering these four aspects.
 We also introduce some common maintenance issues (CMI), which appear in all kinds of maintenance.
 All the findings are obtained by literature reviews (the source are cited), and we give survey results to cross-validate each finding.
 It should be noted that software maintenance is a very broad activity.
 Some kind of maintenance, e.g., perfective maintenance also requires developers to develop new functionalities as well as change old.
 Thus, some of the challenges we discuss can be encountered in both smart contract development and maintenance phases.
+We use Table~\ref{tab:mapping1} and \ref{tab:mapping2} to help readers better understand the relation between the survey results and the findings collected from literature.
+The first column of the tables is the survey ID (detailed information can be found at Table~\ref{tab:survey}).
+In the second column of the table, we highlight the sections that use this survey question to validate related findings, and the related survey results are shown in the third column.